derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 In this section, we go try to explain why we chose Gemini as the main structure and algorithm as well as describe a spec for implementation that we hope is going to serve as a reference.

-Before we dive in this section, we want to allude to the fact that the paper itself lacks any reference implementation, and is not very rigorous in defining Mathematical terms (_We've had access to three different versions_), so we will provide our own answers in multiple cases, so we want to make use of the following visual toolbox (_while thanking devp2p spec for the inspiration_):
+Before we dive in this section, we want to allude to the fact that the paper itself lacks any reference implementation, and is not very rigorous in defining Mathematical terms (_We've had access to three different versions_), so we will provide our own answers in multiple cases.

+*A reminder of our visual toolbox* (_while thanking devp2p spec for the inspiration_):

+💡: indicates an implementation avenue or suggestion

 ✍🏻: A new term we chose to use for convenience purposes

 🗝: Key concept that should be paid attention to

 ## What is Gemini?
 ----